Southwest Airlines LUV

 Notes

 DFAN14A SEC filing reproducing screenshots of Elliott's 'Stronger Southwest' campaign microsite (strongersouthwest.com).
-Not a traditional deck or letter — it is a capture of the landing page, nominees page, letters index, press releases index, and contact page.
-Memorable rhetorical device: two large pull-quotes attributed to 'Top Ten Active Shareholder' — 'worst-performing management team in airlines...they need to go' and 'The CEO is a headwind to a turnaround.
+Not a traditional deck or letter — it is a capture of the landing page, nominees page, letters index, press releases index, and contact page, plus SEC 'Certain Information Concerning the Participants' boilerplate.
+Memorable rhetorical device: two large pull-quotes attributed to an anonymous 'Top Ten Active Shareholder' — 'worst-performing management team in airlines...they need to go' and 'The CEO is a headwind to a turnaround.
 Firing him is the tailwind.'
-Microsite uses the Southwest brand palette (navy/red/gold) to co-opt the target's identity.
-Campaign later resulted in a settlement: Elliott got board seats and CEO Bob Jordan stayed on initially, while chairman Gary Kelly departed.
+The CEO is attacked by role but not named in the visible document text (Bob Jordan is not referenced by name), so villain_named is false.
+The microsite co-opts Southwest's navy/red/gold brand palette — a deliberate identity-capture move.
+No charts, peer-gap visuals, sum-of-parts, or share-price target appear in this summary document; quantitative proof and any peer comparison presumably live in the companion June 10, 2024 presentation referenced on the site.